En / Ru

 The tattoo of the Altai Princess was reproduced at the closing ceremony of the Winter Olympic Games in Sochi.

-The hall of the museum where the Altai Princess found her temporary home was designed as if the visitors are participating in the funeral procession.
-But the visitors don’t have heavy feelings there.
-They feel curiosity and want to get answers to a lot of questions.
-At least one: who was the Girl with the Deer Tattoo?
+The museum hall where the Altai Princess found her temporary home was designed as if visitors were participating in the funeral procession.
+But the visitors do not feel overwhelmed there.
+They feel curiosity and want answers to many questions.
+At least one: Who was the Girl with the Deer Tattoo?

 • Orange fact